-Comment [GB21]: Staff to research other solar technology such as solar shingles and potential use

-- F. Mirrored surfaces or reflective treatments that changes or enhances ordinary glass into a mirror surface is are prohibited.
+- E. All mechanical, electrical, and natural gas equipment along with pool equipment and antennas shall be screened in such a manner that they are not visible from outside the property when viewed from the same or a lower elevation.
+Vegetation does not constitute a screen. - Comment [GB8]: Staff to research other sola technology such as solar shingles and potential u on hillside homes. - F. Mirrored surfaces or reflective treatments that changes or enhances ordinary glass into a mirror surface is are prohibited.
 Permanently reflective metallic surfaces shall be prohibited. - G. The building design should minimize the reflection of daytime glare from glass and the emission of light from within the structure during evening hours. - H. The quantity and orientation of skylights shall be designed to minimize night time emission of light and may be allowed upon approval of the Hillside Building Committee. - H.I.
 Shake shingle roofs are prohibited.
 Existing shake shingle roofs on residential structures may be allowed only until such time that it is determined, during the course of normal maintenance, that a new roof (re-roof) is necessary and/or the extent of maintenance or repair work requires a building permit from the Town.